lekegitrepo/homefinder_api/README.md

 ### Install
 - Run `bundle install`
-- Run rails db:migrate
+- Run `rails db:migrate`
 - [Optional] in some cases the app may require you to run `yarn install --check-files`
 - [Important!]
-Run rails db:seed to populate the database manually
+Run `rails db:seed` to populate the database manually

 ### Usage
-- Run the server on port 3001 with this command `rails s -p 3001`.
+- Run the server on port 3001 using this command `rails s -p 3001`.
 However the port 3000 will be used for the frontend locally.

 ### Run tests
 - To test run `rspec spec`